jonasschneider/nanowar/README.md

 the final implementation cuts loose more connections between entities and Backbone.Model, as @get and @set are overridden.
 However, the burden of having to write @get for accessing attributes now pays off, as we can easily override that method.

-Up next: rework entity state preservation so no instance variables are used, but all state is passed explicitely
+Up next: rework entity state preservation so no instance variables are used, but all state is stored centrally